-The aggregate outstanding principal balances due on these notes and bonds are approximately \$113 million at June 30, 2020.
+The aggregate outstanding principal balances due on these notes and bonds were approximately \$113 and \$105 million at June 30, 2020 and 2021, respectively.

 The Authority loans the proceeds from notes and bonds to organizations or the Authority leases the facilities acquired with the proceeds to the organizations under financing lease arrangements providing for transfer of the property to such organizations at the end of the lease.